The 10 best England football shirts of all time (1966-2023)

 Three Lions on a shirt.
 It’s a sight (and a song) we’ve become all too familiar with.

-But which of these iconic England shirts is the best of all-time?
-Now that the Euro 2020 kits are making such a huge impact, I’m sauntering down memory lane and ranking the greatest designs ever made.
-Let’s bring it home.
+But which of these iconic England shirts is the best of all time?
+We're sauntering down memory lane and ranking the greatest designs ever made.

 Memorable Moment: Paul Gascoigne flicking the ball over a bemused Colin Hendry at Euro ‘96, before smashing it home and bringing out the “dentist’s chair”.

 This shirt has always been amongst our favourite England designs, and nobody could ever make us think otherwise.

 After completely omitting any hint of red from the previous home shirt, Umbro seemed desperate to make amends by using it more prominently than ever before.

 Leaning heavily on the St George's Cross, the resulting red stripe was as striking as it was stunning, looking particularly good when worn with the fantastic white change shorts.

 For us, this shirt always emitted a particularly strong sense of patriotism, probably because it was the first time the national flag had played such an important role in the design.
 "Come on England!", and all that.

 Anything more than this would have been way too far, and what was classy would suddenly become unbelievably tacky.

 If brands are going to use our flag, it needs to be implemented subtly and creatively, and here Umbro really went to the limit of what’s acceptable (doing the same in 2006).